vkajic/ct_frontend/README.md

 Customize configuration as it is described above and just run:
  `docker build -t frontend . && docker run -itp 8080:8080 frontend`

-### TODO

-Publish this docker image to docker hub so we can integrate frontend into docker-compose in backend repo.